ginkgobioworks/edge/README.md

 Edge efficiently keeps track of structural changes between genomes, and at the same time allows derived genomes to inherit annotations from parents, even annotations applied to a parent after the derived genome was created.
+You can consider Edge as the "git" tool for genome engineering.

 The necessary storage cost to store a derived genome is O(D), where D is the number of differences between the derived genome and its parent.
 The current implementation additionally uses a cache of annotation to base pair number for each genome.
 While this cache is O(N), where N is the number of annotations, it is soft-data and can be discarded.

+### What Edge is NOT

+Edge is not a genome sequence analyzer or viewer.
+There are much better tools for those purposes.
+Edge's main goal is to keep track of genomic changes across lineages in a structured fashion, so users can annotation, fix, and compare genome sequences and features.
+While Edge comes with a simple viewer UI to look at features and sequences, the UI is primitive.
+Edge does provide tools to export genome sequences and annotations as GFF files.

 ### Try it